 Alla Verlotsky Bio

-Ms. Verlotsky was an associate producer for Russian Ark, the award-winning film by internationally acclaimed director Alexander Sokurov and is currently producing a feature documentary "Red Fantasies" by the Academy Award Winning Special Effects Artists Robert Skotak.
+Ms. Verlotsky was an associate producer for "Russian Ark", the award-winning film by internationally acclaimed director Alexander Sokurov, and is currently producing a feature documentary "Red Fantasies" by the Academy Award Winning Special Effects Artist, Robert Skotak.